-Welcome back, Mrs. Jones, would you like a tea with one sugar again?
+Welcome back, Mrs. Jones, would you like a green tea with one sugar again?
 I remember that is what you had last time you visited us.

 *If your front desk attendant does not have access to your CRM, they should make sure to alert you or your assistant of the client’s beverage preference.